An objection is not a rejection; it is simply a request for more information. - Bo Bennett

 - Conversely, don’t go down the first rabbit hole you find.
 If you discover something early, don’t stop there; continue to dig deep and find the root cause of the need (the 5 Why's is a technique that works well).
 Discover all the possible needs to create the most value and the most robust solution.

 Lack of Urgency

 - Rational impact.
 The rational impact is all about determining the ROI and building the business case for moving forward.
-If you have done your needs discovery properly, you should be in a position to present numbers that clearly demonstrate the impact of your solution.
+If you've done your needs discovery properly, you should be in a position to present numbers that clearly demonstrate the impact of your solution.
 The prospect must see a tangible dollar value.
 No ROI leads to no urgency.

 - If you’re able to do this, what would happen to your financial situation?

 - If you were able to work on this and get this done, what would happen to your goals?

 - If you delay, what consequences might you face?

 Trust comes down to whether or not the buyer believes you can do what you say you can do.
 If they do, it mitigates risk and gets you closer to the sale.
 You build this trust the old fashion way; you earn it.